formosa-crypto/libjade/README.md

 * Bash.

 Note 1: our tests are run under Linux-based OS (Debian).
 We are currently updating them to be macOS-compatible.

-Note 2: some implementations require specific CPU flags such as `bmi1` or `avx2`.
-Whenever such features are not available, some tests will fail.
-As such, there is the requirement that to run all tests successfully, the CPU must support all flags.
-We plan to integrate run-time detection of CPU features and CPU families in our building system.
-This will likely happen when implementations for architectures different than `amd64` are developed and integrated into Libjade.
+Note 2: some Libjade AMD64 implementations require specific CPU extensions, such as BMI1 or AVX2.
+Whenever such extensions are not available, some tests will fail.
+As such, and to run all tests successfully, there is the requirement that the CPU must support all extensions used throughout Libjade.
+Any modern Intel CPU supports those.
+Some AMD CPUs do not.
+We plan to integrate run-time detection of CPU extensions in our building system to improve on this.
+We also plan to make available a list of required CPU extensions for each implementation.
+This will likely happen when implementations for architectures different than AMD64 are developed/integrated into Libjade.

 #### Tests in Libjade

 <!-- Explanation about what tests there are and what they do -->

-Running `cd test/ && make` performs the following actions, in no particular order, for all implementations:
+Running `cd test/ && make` performs the following tests, in no particular order, for all implementations:

-* `checksums`: implements SUPERCOP tests, which, for instance, checks out-of-bounds writes, pointers overlaps, tests functionality (for example, decryption after encryption recovers the original plaintext), and computes a checksum based on the pseudo-random inputs that were provided to the functions being tested.
-As in SUPERCOP, there are two checksum values: `checksumsmall` and `checksumbig`.
-The difference between the two is the number of test iterations (`checksumbig` runs more tests and takes more time).
-The expected checksum values are on `META.yml` files under the source (`src/`) directory.
-We use values that can be found (or computed if they are not available) with the SUPERCOP framework;
+* `checksums`: implements SUPERCOP tests, which, briefly: 1) check for out-of-bounds memory writes; 2) how the implementation behaves when pointers overlap (e.g., input pointer is equal to output pointer); 3) functionality (e.g., decryption after encryption recovers the original plaintext); 4) check if the function produces the same outputs given the same inputs; and 5) `~`correctness: computes a checksum of the functions' outputs to be compared with the expected checksum.
+In these tests, pseudo-random inputs are given to the functions as arguments, and `randombytes` is replaced by a deterministic function.
+We also consider two checksum values: `checksumsmall` and `checksumbig`.
+The difference is the number of test iterations (`checksumbig` has more test iterations and, consequently, takes more CPU time).
+The original idea is to avoid running `checksumbig` if `checksumsmall` fails.
+On our deployment, there is no dependency between `checksumsmall` and `checksumbig`, and both are evaluated (for `make all` kind of targets) given that it simplifies day-to-day development tasks and the Makefile design (developer does need to wait for `checksumsmall` to finish if it only intends to run `checksumbig`.
+The expected checksum values are on META.yml files under the source (src/) directory.
+We use values that can be found (or computed, if not available) with the SUPERCOP framework;

-* `functest`: defines a simple sequence of calls to the functions of a given cryptographic operation that demonstrate how these can be used.
-Code from `functest.c` files is included in the release as `example.c`.
-For instance, in the case of Kyber, a primitive under the operation `crypto_kem`, the corresponding `functest.c` first calls `keypair`, to create a public and a secret key, and then `enc`(apsulate) and `dec`(apsulate) to show how to obtain/recover a shared secret;

-* `printparams`: tests if the expected macros for a given API are well defined in their correspondent `api.h` file and can be used;

 * `memory`: these tests are meant to be run with Valgrind, mainly to detect out-of-bounds reads on the input pointers (and even some out-of-bounds writes that `checksums` isn't able to identify given that, for practical reasons, the size of canaries must be kept reasonably small).
-For primitives which process data of arbitrary length, for instance, a stream cipher whose length of the input is only known during execution time, we test for messages from length 0 until length N, where N is currently defined as 4096 (this value will likely increase once we deploy more hardware for the continuous integration system).
+For primitives which process data of arbitrary length, for instance, a stream cipher whose length of the input is only known during execution time, we test for messages from length 0 until length N, where N is currently defined as 4096 (this value will likely increase once we deploy more hardware for the continuous integration system);

+* `memory`: the executables produced in the context of these tests are mainly valuable to run with Valgrind, primarily to detect out-of-bounds reads on the argument pointers (and even some out-of-bound writes that checksum is not able to identify given that, and for practical reasons, the size of canaries must be kept reasonably small -- in this context, a canary is a small pattern copied before and after a memory region to detect out-of-bound memory writes).
+For operations which process data of arbitrary length, for instance, a stream cipher whose plaintext length is only known during runtime, we test for lengths from 0 to 4096 (this value is easily adjusted).

+* `functest`: defines a simple sequence of calls to the functions of a given cryptographic operation to demonstrate how these can be used.
+Code from these test files is included in the release as `example.c`.
+For instance, in the case of Kyber, a primitive of the operation `crypto_kem`, first calls `keypair`, to create a public and a secret key and then `enc`(apsulate) and `dec`(apsulate) to show how to obtain/recover a shared secret;

+* `printparams`: tests if the expected macros for a given API are well defined in their correspondent `api.h` file.

 The source code for each test can be found under `libjade/test/crypto_*/`.
-For instance, under `libjade/test/crypto_kem/`, the following files are present: `checksums.c`, `functest.c`, `memory.c`, and `printparams.c`.
+For example, under `libjade/test/crypto_kem/`, the following files are present: `checksums.c`, `functest.c`, `memory.c`, and `printparams.c`.
 A deterministic version or `randombytes` (necessary for nondeterministic functions to compute the same checksum on every execution) can be found under `libjade/test/common`.
 Under this same directory, there are also some files with utility code to, for example, handle printing and opening files.

 #### Running all tests for all implementations in Libjade